caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 ### Testing the transformer

-Next, we'll test our transformers.
+Next, we'll test our transformer.
 Here, we should provide a few different valid inputs, and test that they are transformed to the expected output.
-Generally you should use the `transform_format` action in `qiime2.plugin.testing.TestPluginBase` to access and run the transformer (as opposed to importing the function directly from `_transformers.py`), which also tests that the transformer is registered with the plugin.
+Generally you should use the `transform_format` action in `qiime2.plugin.testing.TestPluginBase` to access and run the transformer (as opposed to importing the function directly from `_transformers.py`).
+This also tests that the transformer is registered with the plugin.

 The test code that I wrote for this is in `q2-dwq2/q2_dwq2/tests/test_transformers.py`, and follows here: